abdulaziz-alhashedi/ExpressPrime/README.md

 - **Robust Logging & Error Handling**: All errors are logged with Winston and custom error classes manage response codes.
 - **Testing**: Jest and Supertest are preconfigured for unit and integration tests.

+## ✨ Updated Architecture

+- **Service Layer**: Business logic is now separated into the `/src/services` directory for better modularity and easier testing.
+- **CLI Tools**: New scripts in `/scripts` (e.g., `generateApi.ts` and `createAdmin.ts`) to scaffold APIs and securely create admin users.
+- **Enhanced Security & Error Handling**: Custom error classes, rate limiters, and security middlewares ensure robust and secure operations.
+- **Improved Logging**: Centralized logging using Winston for both console and file outputs.

 ## 🛠️ Getting Started

 ### Prerequisites